Cost, Quality, and Outcomes

 Economic Value and Mesh Selection for Hernia Repair

 In hernia repair, the cost of the mesh or biomaterial selected is only the first consideration, but it is potentially very significant in determining value.
-For example, a biosynthetic product like GORE® BIO-A® Tissue Reinforcement can be less than half of the cost of biologic meshes, with equivalent or better patient outcomes.2 Even with biologics providing discounted contract pricing, this is a substantial cost savings that must be evaluated and considered as part of value analysis.
+For example, a biosynthetic product like GORE® BIO-A® Tissue Reinforcement can be less than half of the cost of biologic meshes.
+Even with biologics providing discounted contract pricing, there is a substantial cost savings that must be evaluated and considered as part of value analysis.
 GORE® BIO-A® Tissue Reinforcement is included in several contracts.
-Please check with your administrator for even more potential savings.
+Please check with your local Gore Sales Associate for even more potential savings.

 Surgeons and industry leaders have identified the value of GORE® BIO-A® Tissue Reinforcement: